Nonprofits are one-upping the private sector through use of creative storytelling on social media.

 Take a look at those four nonprofits and charities to find out why they master storytellers:

-Charity:water is a fantastic example how to engage users and create a community that is self empowered.
+Charity:water is a fantastic example of how to engage users and create a community that is self empowered.
 Here are some examples of their recent campaign on Twitter and Facebook.